httpwg/http-extensions/draft-ietf-httpbis-priority.md

 There is no bound on the number of PRIORITY_UPDATEs that can be sent, so an endpoint SHOULD store only the most recently received frame.

-If a PRIORITY_UPDATE frame is received with a Prioritized Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.
+If a PRIORITY_UPDATE frame is received with a Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.

 If a client receives a PRIORITY_UPDATE frame, it MUST respond with a connection error of type PROTOCOL_ERROR.